What Constitutes A Violent Crime In Florida?

 Associated Penalties For Violent Crimes

 Florida has also implemented mandatory minimum sentences for violent career criminals and habitual violent felons.
-In Florida, such mandatory minimum sentences include prison terms of 5, 15, 30, and LIFE.
+In Florida, such mandatory minimum sentences include prison terms of 5, 15, 30 years to LIFE imprisonment.
 In addition to these legal penalties, a violent crime conviction can have other serious consequences.

 of any profession, may impact the ability to hold that license, and may result in a revocation.